Maclean - Yamba - Iluka

 Maclean - Yamba - Iluka is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Maclean-Yamba-Iluka had a lower cultural diversity, with 88.5% of its population born in Australia, 91.1% being citizens, and 96.7% speaking English only at home.
-Christianity was the predominant religion, comprising 55.3%.
-This compares to 55.9% across Rest of NSW.
+Maclean - Yamba - Iluka was found to be below average in terms of cultural diversity, with 88.5% of its population born in Australia, 91.1% being citizens, and 96.7% speaking English only at home.
+The main religion in Maclean - Yamba - Iluka is Christianity, which makes up 55.3% of the population.
+This compares to 55.9% across Regional NSW.

 Frequently Asked Questions - Diversity